Upstream#

 our packages,

-The server list format here is similar to Warning To use the Added in version 1.2.0: Angie Added in version 1.1.0-P1: Angie PRO Default — upstream Configures the binding of client sessions to proxied servers
+The server list here has a format similar to Warning To use the Default — upstream Configures session affinity to bind client sessions to proxied servers

 in the mode specified by the first parameter;